michalkonecny/polypaver/paver-todo.md

 * SPARK examples

-    * adapt and add erfriemann
+    * DONE adapt and add erfriemann

     * remove any occurrences of universal_real* from the peak example

 * DONE tidy up options and their --help documentation

-    * DONE remove eps setting options

-    * DONE check and document option combinations

-        * -f and -k  WORKS

-        * -I and -k  WORKS
+* add FP sin and cos to the internal language and the SPARK PolyPaver package

+    * look up suitable error bounds in the Ada specification

 * minimal update of public documentation